 Southern Wings facilitates state fish and wildlife agency participation in the conservation of priority migratory birds across their annual lifecycle (breeding, migration, and nonbreeding sites).
 Birds are not aware of political borders, but their challenges transcend these boundaries and so must our planning and initiatives on their behalf.

-Thirty-nine state fish and wildlife agencies have contributed almost 3.2 million to the conservation of 81 Species of Greatest Conservation Need migratory bird species on stop-over sites and wintering grounds to complement in-state investment in 24 different projects in 11 countries.
+Thirty-nine state fish and wildlife agencies have contributed over 3.2 million to the conservation of 81 Species of Greatest Conservation Need migratory bird species on stop-over sites and wintering grounds to complement in-state investment in 24 different projects in 11 countries.

 • offers an easy, transparent, and flexible process for states to effectively conserve their migratory bird species of greatest conservation need when they are not in the U.S.;